Back to blog

 The shortage isn't going away

 The AAMC projects a shortage of up to 86,000 physicians by 2036.
-The population over 65 is growing by 34%.
-An estimated 6.5 million healthcare workers may exit the workforce by 2026 alone.
+The population over 65 will grow 34% between now and then.
 Demand for healthcare isn't just growing — it's accelerating away from supply.

 Doctors aren't going anywhere.
 We need more of them, not fewer.
-The idea that AI will make clinicians obsolete is absurd when you look at the math.
+The idea that AI makes clinicians obsolete is absurd when you look at the math.

 What AI actually replaces

 Physicians spend a third of their working hours on non-clinical tasks — documentation, order entry, admin.
 That's roughly 15 hours a week that isn't medicine.
-AI scribes already cut documentation time by up to 75%.
-AI receptionists answer 100% of calls, compared to the 30% that many practices manage today.
-AI handles scheduling, intake, triage, insurance verification, and follow-ups without a single hire.
+AI scribes are already cutting documentation time significantly.
+AI receptionists pick up every call, even at 2am — something most small practices can't do, with studies showing they miss up to 30% of incoming calls.
+AI handles scheduling, intake, triage, and follow-ups without a single hire.

 This isn't "assisting."
-It's absorbing entire job functions.
 The front desk, the billing coordinator, the phone tag — those roles don't get augmented.
-They get replaced.
+They get absorbed entirely.

 The job description changes